GamesCreed

 You collect GPP when you win a fight, but you can also lose them if you lose the fight.
 You can also earn GPP from learning laws in the Police Station, although you won’t earn a lot of points from doing so.
 It is, however, needed for your character to know the laws as well as earn 2000 GPP for them to be able to become a police officer.

-Unfortunately, most fights you go through aren’t as simple as dodging your opponent’s attacks and landing enough hits on them to K.O them by getting their health to zero.
+Unfortunately, most fights you go through aren’t as simple as dodging your opponent’s attacks and landing enough hits on them to knock them out by getting their health to zero.
 While having a lot of skills is great, you still have to keep in mind the energy cost for each move, as you only have a certain amount of energy to use.
 This bar is raised when you level up the relevant trait.

 If you don’t have enough energy when you fight, the match can quickly become one-sided.
 When you have zero energy during your match, your character will go down, and you will lose a chunk of your health.
 This doesn’t mean it’s an instant loss.
 If you can get your opponent’s health even one point below yours, it is your victory, but you will have to carefully manage your energy levels during all 5 rounds of the match.
-Once you have lost a match, a chunk of your health is lost, and you will have to regen it, otherwise, you will have another disadvantage for your next match.
+Once you have lost a match, a chunk of your health is lost, and you will have to regen it; otherwise, you will have another disadvantage for your next match.

 Punch Club 2: Fast Forward, PC, Review, Screenshots, GamesCreed